Brian Moore is a former England Rugby Player, Broadcaster and After-Dinner Speaker.

-Notorious on the pitch for winding up opposition forwards in teh scrum (the French in particular), Brian Moore was always willing to throw himself whole-heartedly into the thick of the action.
+Notorious for winding up the opposition, Brian was always willing to throw himself into the thick of the action.

-In 1990 he was voted Rugby World Player of the Year.
+- Brian was voted 1990 Rugby World Player of the Year.

-He was a mainstay of the England team during his International career, missing just 4 of 66 Internationals from his debut against Scotland in ’87 until his final game versus France in ’95.
+Brian missed just 4 of 66 Internationals from his debut in 1987 until his final game against France in ’95.

 He belongs to the band of rugby players who are almost as well-known by their nicknames as by their given names, but the true origins of the hooker’s nickname are somewhat unclear.